bongiy/agro-bot-doc/README.md

 - `contract_id` – identifier of the contract to generate.

-The call returns `(remote_path, log)` where `remote_path` is the FTP path of the uploaded PDF and `log` describes which template placeholders were filled or left empty.
+The call returns `(remote_path, log)` where `remote_path` is the FTP path of the uploaded DOCX and `log` describes which template placeholders were filled or left empty.

-LibreOffice (``soffice``) should be installed on the system for DOCX→PDF conversion.
-The helper runs ``libreoffice`` in headless mode and falls back to ``unoconv`` if LibreOffice is unavailable.
-On Windows or macOS, the optional ``docx2pdf`` package can be used if Microsoft Word is installed.

 ## Навігація